Introduction to cloud service authentication and authorization

-- Describe how to configure CDF to use an identity provider.
+- Describe how to configure Cognite Data Fusion (CDF) to use an identity provider.

 Here are some of the key concepts we'll have a closer look at:

 A digital identity is an entity that can be granted access.
-Digital identities are usually associated with one ore more secrets (passwords, keys) or other attributes that allows an entity to prove it is the true holder of the identity.
+Digital identities are usually associated with one or more secrets (passwords, keys) or other attributes that allow an entity to prove it's the true holder of the identity.

 An identity provider (IdP) is a service that stores and manages digital identities.
 Organizations use IdPs to allow users and applications (identities) to connect securely with the resources they need.